Rahul Dravid: History at Eden

 On the next tour to Sri Lanka, India lost the first three matches of the triangular event.
-In the absence of the suspended Ganguly, Dravid captained the side in the 4th match leading them to their first victory of the series.
+In the absence of the suspended Ganguly, Dravid captained the team in the 4th match leading them to their first victory of the series.
 India won the next two matches to qualify for the Final.
 Dravid played crucial innings in all three victories.
 Eventually, India lost the Final to Sri Lanka.
 He top scored for India in the series with 259 runs from seven matches at an average of 51.80 and a strike rate of 59.81.
 Reinstated to his usual no. 3 position in the absence of the injured Laxman, Dravid top scored for India in the ensuing 3-Test series as well with 235 runs at an average of 47.00.
 Dravid scored 75 runs in the fourth innings chase of the Second Test – a crucial contribution to India's first Test win in Sri Lanka since 1993, despite the absence of key players like Tendulkar, Laxman, Srinath and Kumble.

 Dravid had decent success in Standard Bank tri-series on the South Africa tour, scoring 214 runs (including 3 fifties) at an average of 53.50 and a strike rate of 71.81.
 He also kept wickets in the final two ODIs of the series, effecting 3 stumpings.
 The highlight for Dravid in the ensuing Test series came in the second innings of the Second Test.
 India, having failed to last a hundred overs in any of the previous three innings in the series, needed to bat out four sessions in the Second Test to save the match.
 They started poorly, losing their first wicket in the first over itself.
 However, Dravid forged a partnership of 171 runs with Dasgupta that lasted for 83.2 overs, taking India to the brink of safety.
 Poor weather helped India salvage a draw as only 96.2 overs could be bowled in the innings.
 Dravid captained the team in the 'unofficial' Third test in the absence of injured Ganguly, which India lost by an innings margin.

 By the end of the South African tour, Dravid had started experiencing problems with his right shoulder.
 Although he played the ensuing home test series against England, he pulled out of the six-match bilateral ODI series to undergo a shoulder rehabilitation program in South Africa.
 He returned for Zimbabwe's tour of India but performed below par, scoring a fifty each in the Test series and the bilateral ODI series.